mnomn/recaller/README.md

 Starting and enabling the service must be done manually.

 ## Install and Config
-You must have a config folder '~/.route2cloude with conf files.
-See 'route2cloud.conf' and test_conf for some examples.
+You must have a folder with conf files (default '~/.route2cloude').
+See test_conf for some examples.

 On linux you can generate a systemd file to starting and stoping using systemctl.